hpitino11/portfolio-website/README.md

 React is used to manage UI elements, overlays, and interactions, creating a clean separation between the 3D world and the application logic.

+Using OrbitControls, the user can click and hold their mouse to move the camera around the scene.

 ---

 ## ❤️ Special Thanks
-- Pandawoan on YouTube for the inspiration
+- Pandawoan on YouTube for the inspiration and videos

 ## 🚀 Getting Started